steven-ossorio/SocialBook/README.md

 ### Adding/Deleting Friends

-The interaction between two users start from the backend.
-Where upon requesting to add a user, a friendship is initialized through the Friends model.
+The interaction between two users starts from the backend.
+Upon requesting to add a user, a friendship is initialized through the Friends model.
 The user who initiates the request is considered a friender while the requested is the friendee.
 By default once the instance has been initialized it'll have a default "Pending" until a friendee accepts the requested friendship.

 ```Ruby
 create_table "friends", force: :cascade do |t|